fenil00/software-and-tool/README.md

 # software-and-tool
 > List of my Softwares and Tools as well commands, How to install, update and upgrade them
+> It is also Node.js webapp starter template

 # MacBook Air with M1 #
 * `/opt` -> the installation of add-on application software packages (Homebrew etc..)